fbisiach/Pelagic-Drift/README.md

 ### Notes

--The lowering speed is assumed to be constant and vertical (no tether angle).
+- The lowering speed is assumed to be constant and vertical (no tether angle).

--This is an approximation based on regional float trajectories — results should be interpreted with caution.
+- This is an approximation based on regional float trajectories — results should be interpreted with caution.

 ---